Home Buyer’s Guide

 What is the first step to buying a home?

 The first step to buying a new home is getting pre-approved for a mortgage.
 Searching for a home without a pre-approval is pointless if you don’t know how much you can afford or even if you can be approved.
-Getting pre-approved helps us understand what price range to look in and, especially in our current seller’s market, where many homes are selling within the first few days of hitting the market, makes it easier when you do find a home to make an offer as soon as you know you’re ready.
+Getting pre-approved helps us understand what price range to target, making it easier when you do find a home to make an offer as soon as you know you’re ready.

 What credit score do I need to buy a home?